LedgerHQ/starknet-apdu-generator/README.md

 # apdu_generator
-This application can be used to generate Starknet ADPUs in a ledgercomm-send compliant format.
-Just edit the main.rs to customize the APDU
+This application can be used to generate ADPUs for Starknet Nano application in a [ledgercomm-send](https://github.com/LedgerHQ/ledgercomm) compliant format.
+Just edit the main.rs to customize the APDUs to be sent.